batiste/django-tracker/README.rst

  * Setup and call the `report` view every 2 minutes
  * Setup a cron that call tracker.models.make_daily_report function every 2 minutes
  * Setup the Celery task that is provided in `tracker.tasks`.

+It also mean that you need to use memcache or at least the locmem cache backend (only if you have 1 server).
+It might work with a database cache but it will not be the best configuration.

 Installation
 ============